yash1th25/scratchfin/readme.md

      ```docker container run --name postgresdb -e POSTGRES_PASSWORD=admin -d -p 5432:5432 postgres```

-     --name - Assign a name to the container \n
+     --name - Assign a name to the container

-     -e - to set the environmental variables \n
+     -e - to set the environmental variables

-     -d - Run container in background and print container ID \n
+     -d - Run container in background and print container ID

-     -p - Publish a container’s port(s) to the host \n
+     -p - Publish a container’s port(s) to the host

   3. Go to the python_database_scripts folder and run the below command to copy the userdb.sql file to the postgres container